 Cybersecurity is increasingly drawing attention from policy makers as the world becomes increasingly interlinked and dependent on digital pathways.
 Use of cyber space by governments, businesses and individuals has provided economic benefits and helped connect the world in beneficial ways.
 Simultaneously, however, there are attempts being made by state and non-state actors to deny its legitimate use by others.
-Use of cyber space for espionage; both commercial and security related are common.
+Use of cyber space for espionage, both commercial and security-related, are common.
 Its use by criminals and extremists is no less dangerous.
-Managing this nascent and rapidly developing field has proved to be problematic given that it now touches almost every aspect of human existence, from communication to commerce, and the variety of stakeholders, from the individual to corporations to states, all with differing priorities and perspectives.
-The large number of users and actors involved, and their varying priorities and perceptions of the threats, and possible responses have led to conflicting voices on how best to mitigate and overcome threats emanating from cyber space.
+Managing this nascent and rapidly developing threat has proved to be problematic given that it now touches almost every aspect of human existence, from communication to commerce.
+It equally impact on a variety of stakeholders, individuals, corporations and states, all with differing priorities and perspectives.
+The large number of users and actors involved, and their varying perceptions of the threats and responses to emanating from cyber space have led to conflicting voices on how best to mitigate and overcome them.
 More [+]

 Create email alert for Live Webcast of the Conference